BlocklyS/smartEDA/README.md

 # Automated Exploratory Data Analysis with SmartEDA

-**SmartEDA** is an R package designed to simplify the exploratory analysis of data, ideal for quickly understanding the structure and relationships in datasets.
+**SmartEDA** is an R package designed to simplify the exploratory data analysis, ideal for quickly understanding the structure and relationships in datasets.
 It efficiently handles both numeric and categorical predictors and remains useful even in the absence of categorical variables.

 **SmartEDA**  automates various aspects of data exploration, including descriptive statistics, information value analysis, and the creation of custom tables and graphical representations.
 This makes it an invaluable tool for data scientists and analysts looking to save time and gain immediate insights into their data.